 There’s also another odd thing you should keep in mind about extenders: Most of them use virtual MAC addresses for connected clients.

-In other words, devices connected to an extender will register to the network using a different MAC address instead of its own.
-As a result, any features that use MAC to identify a device, such as MAC-filtering or IP reservation, will not work well, if at all, when extenders are involved.
+Specifically, devices connected to an extender will register to the network using a different MAC address instead of its own.
+Consequently, any features that rely on MAC to identify a device, such as MAC-filtering, IP reservation, or Parental Control will not work well, if at all.

 I’ve personally run into this problem with most of the extenders I’ve used, including those from major networking vendors (Netgear, TP-Link, Linksys, and so on).
-In most cases, it’s unlikely there’s any way to change that.
+In most cases, it’s unlikely you can change that.

-If you can install network cables, access points (APs) are a much better choice than extenders.
+If you can install network cables, access points (APs) are a much better alternative to extenders.
 (Note: Some extenders can work as access points and vice versa.)

 Bridge (or media bridge)